 We have 130 production facilities in 17 different countries, primarily in North America, Europe, and Asia.
 We rely on several on-premise and cloud-based computerized systems and networks to obtain, secure, process, analyze, and manage data, as well as to facilitate the manufacture and distribution of inventory to and from our production facilities.
-We receive, process, manufacture, and ship orders, manage the billing of and collections from our customers, and manage the accounting for and payment to our vendors.
+We receive, process, manufacture, and ship orders, manage the billing of and collections from our customers, and manage the accounting for and payments to our vendors.
+We also manage our production processes with certain industrial control systems.
 We also have risk associated with the network connectivity and systems for consolidated reporting.
 Technology failures or security breaches of a new or existing infrastructure, including our industrial control systems, could impede normal operations, create system disruptions, or create unauthorized disclosure of confidential information.

 We have a formal process in place for both incident response and cybersecurity continuous improvement that includes a cross-functional Cybersecurity Oversight Committee.
-Members of the Cybersecurity Oversight Committee update the Board of Directors quarterly on cyber activity, with procedures in place for interim reporting if necessary.
+Members of the Cybersecurity Oversight Committee update the Board of Directors quarterly on cybersecurity activity, with procedures in place for interim reporting if necessary.

 Although we have not experienced any material technology failures or cybersecurity breaches, we have enhanced our cybersecurity protection efforts over the last few years and continue to do so.
 We use a third party to periodically benchmark our information security program against the National Institute of Standards and Technology's Cybersecurity Framework.
 We provide quarterly cybersecurity training for employees with access to our email and data systems, and we have purchased broad-form cyber insurance coverage.
-However, in part, because of the risk due to the COVID-19 pandemic regarding increased remote access, remote work conditions, and associated strain on employees, technology failures or cybersecurity breaches could still create system disruptions or unauthorized disclosure of confidential information.
-We cannot be certain that the attacker's capabilities will not compromise our technology protecting information systems.
-We could still experience material technology failures or cybersecurity breaches, including those resulting from ransomware attached to our industrial control systems.
+Although we believe that our cybersecurity protection systems are adequate, cybersecurity risk has increased due to the COVID-19 pandemic regarding increased remote access, remote work conditions, and associated strain on employees.
+As such, technology failures or cybersecurity breaches could still create system disruptions or unauthorized disclosure of confidential information.
+We cannot be certain that the attacker's capabilities will not compromise our technology protecting information systems, including those resulting from ransomware attached to our industrial control systems.
 If this occurs, our operations could be disrupted, or we may suffer financial loss because of lost or misappropriated information.
 Also, we may incur remediation costs, increased cybersecurity protection costs, lost revenues resulting from unauthorized use of proprietary information, litigation and legal costs, increased insurance premiums, reputational damages, proprietary and confidentiality impacts, damage to our competitiveness, and negative impact on our stock price and long-term shareholder value.